JustalK/LABORATORY-PIPELINE/README.md

 - how to use artifacts
 - How to use the caches
 - How to create step in parallel
-- run a script after completion
+- Run a script after completion
 - Manual trigger step and creating manual pipeline
 - Naming of PR, default and branches of pipeline
+- How to use secret

 #### Skipping the CI when push